+All securities are presented above based upon contractual maturity date, except our asset-backed securities which are allocated based upon expected final payment date.
 We expect actual maturities to differ from contractual maturities because borrowers have the right to prepay certain obligations.

-There were no material realized gains or losses recognized for the years ended December 31, 2022, 2021 and 2020.
+There were no material realized gains or losses recognized for the years ended December 31, 2024, 2023 and 2022.

-Although we generally do not have the intent to sell any specific securities held at December 31, 2022, in the ordinary course of managing our debt securities portfolio, we may sell securities prior to their maturities for a variety of reasons, including diversification, credit quality, yield, liquidity requirements and funding obligations.
+Although we generally do not have the intent to sell any specific securities held at December 31, 2024, in the ordinary course of managing our debt securities portfolio, we may sell securities prior to their maturities for a variety of reasons, including diversification, credit quality, yield, liquidity requirements and funding obligations.

-NOTE 4.
+NOTE 5.
 LOAN RECEIVABLES AND ALLOWANCE FOR CREDIT LOSSES

-At December 31 (\$ in millions) 2022 2021
+At December 31 (\$ in millions) 2024 2023

-Credit cards \$ 87,630 \$ 76,628
+Credit cards \$ 96,818 \$ 97,043

-Consumer installment loans 3,056 2,675
+Consumer installment loans 5,971 3,977

-Commercial credit products 1,682 1,372
+Commercial credit products 1,826 1,839

-Other 102 65
+Other 106 129

-Total loan receivables, before allowance for credit losses ^{(a)(b)} \$ 92,470 \$ 80,740
+Total loan receivables, before allowance for credit losses ^{(a)(b)(c)} \$ 104,721 \$ 102,988

-(a) Total loan receivables include \$19.8 billion and \$20.5 billion of restricted loans of consolidated securitization entities at December 31, 2022 and 2021, respectively.
-See Note 5.
-Variable Interest Entities for further information on these restricted loans.
+(a) Total loan receivables include \$21.3 billion and \$21.4 billion of restricted loans of consolidated securitization entities at December 31, 2024 and 2023, respectively.
+See Note 6.
+Variable Interest Entities for further information.